-To accomplish proficiency in the language area, students will be given opportunities to incorporate vocabulary, study word choice, and effectively synthesize the writing process to convey their message.
+To accomplish proficiency in the language area, students will be given opportunities to incorporate vocabulary and the writing process to convey their message.
 Throughout the course, students will be encouraged to use the concepts, themes, and activities to better comprehend themselves and their world.
-In addition, students will be preparing for state mandated standardized tests and the SAT.
+In addition, students will be preparing for the state standardized test.

-The course fulfills the ninth grade requirement for English and adheres to the New Jersey Student Learning Standards for English Language Arts.
+This course fulfills the ninth grade and tenth grade requirements for English.